Duftforschung

 Olfactory receptors are located not only in the nose, but also in sperm, in the intestines, and in the skin.
 Scents regulate hormones and important messengers in the brain, thus affecting physical and mental functions.

-At RUB, scent research has a long tradition, and the team at the Department of Cell Physiology headed by Prof. Dr Dr Dr med.
+At Ruhr University Bochum (RUB), scent research has a long tradition, and the team at the Department of Cell Physiology headed by Prof. Dr Dr Dr med.
 Hanns Hatt has been researching into many of the components of “Knowledge by RUB”.
 The following list contains information on the effect and mechanism of action of some of the components:

 Hedione